MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/rules-recommendations.md

 - Specify the Cmdlet Attribute
 - Override an Input Processing Method
 - Specify the OutputType Attribute
-- Write Single Records to the Pipeline
+- Write single records to the pipeline
-- Make Cmdlets Case-Insensitive and Case-Preserving
+- Make cmdlets case-insensitive and case-preserving

 ## Script Functions